St Mary's University warmly welcomes students from Brazil.

 Deciding to move abroad to pursue a higher degree in a different language is certainly challenging, but since I came to St Mary’s I’ve felt at home.

 The University is amazing in many different aspects: the campus structure, atmosphere, resources, support departments and staff.
-Everybody from staff is so thoughtful and accessible, including the lecturers who cares about you as a student and not just as a number.
+All the staff are so thoughtful and accessible, including the lecturers who care about you as a student and not just as a number.

-I chose to study in the UK not only because the quality level of education but also for the particular developments on my study field.
-St Mary’s programme completely matches what I was aiming to specialize on and I specially highlight the course content which is astonishing and intrigues you to go deeper in each subject.
+I chose to study in the UK not only because of the quality level of education but also for the particular developments in my study field.
+St Mary’s programme completely matches what I was aiming to specialize in and I specially highlight the course content which is astonishing and intrigues you to go deeper in each subject.

 Even when I don’t have lectures it’s possible to go to the gym, to the library or attend one of the events the University constantly offers.
-I also hang out nearby the campus where I can find caffés, pubs, cinema and shops, always exploring this new culture.
+I also hang out near the campus where I can find cafés, pubs, a cinema and shops, always exploring this new culture.